 The "Urban Core" refers to Downtown Macon and nearby neighborhoods.
 The urban core is where the City was first established, and it remains a center of employment, entertainment, and institutions, as well as home to a collection of historic and diverse neighborhoods and communities.
 The urban core is the heart of Macon.

-The second phase of the planning process will look forward, considering what the next decade and beyond can and should bring for Macon’s urban core.
-MAP will unite neighbors and stakeholders under a cohesive vision, create a roadmap for future redevelopment in Downtown and surrounding neighborhoods, and showcase our city as a prime opportunity for reinvestment.
-MAP will create strategies to realize the full potential of the heart of Macon by maximizing private investment, sustaining the historic mix of land uses, and connecting people with each other in a beautiful place to live, work, and play.
+MAP unites neighbors and stakeholders under a cohesive vision, create a roadmap for future redevelopment in Downtown and surrounding neighborhoods, and showcase our city as a prime opportunity for reinvestment.
+MAP contains strategies to realize the full potential of the heart of Macon by maximizing private investment, sustaining the historic mix of land uses, and connecting people with each other in a beautiful place to live, work, and play.
 YOU are a critical part of establishing a shared vision and roadmap for the future of Macon’s urban core.
-Learn about ways to participate here.

 The A in MAP is for Action, now.
-There’s no need to wait until the plan is complete.
 Indeed, positive change is afoot in Macon’s urban core, and it’s that change that the Macon Action Plan builds upon.
 Current efforts by Macon-Bibb County elected officials and agencies, non-profit organizations, businesses, institutions, and individual community members, alike, are already turning inspiration into reality, implementing ideas from previous planning efforts and introducing new ideas that the community stands behind.